 Beginning in fiscal year 2012, there is a cap on the maximum amount of the City's contribution to the GEPP measured as a percentage of payroll.
 The City's annual contribution to the Plan may not exceed 35% of payroll of the participants in the City's three defined benefit plans, which include General Employees', Firefighters' and Police Officers' Pension Plans.
 In the event that this 35% cap is reached, the City will fund any overage for the first 12-month period from its reserves.
 During that period, the City's management must agree on an alternative method to reduce the overage.
 If no alternative is reached, beginning in the second 12-month period, the City and the participants will equally split the cost of the coverage, subject only to a provision that employee contributions may not increase more than 5%.
 Contribution requirements may be amended by the Board under the authority of the City ordinance, but the employer contribution requirement is subject to state minimums.
-During fiscal year 2017 the City had an actuarial assessment conducted to review the pay cap.
-The assessment determined the City was at 21.1%, well within the cap.
+During the year ended June 30, 2018, the City contributions were \$51.9 million.